The hot circumgalactic medium in stacked X-rays: observations vs simulations: Results

 Figure \ref{fig:comp_by_halo_mass} shows profiles binned by halo mass.
 While this figure shows the same bins used in \cite{Zhang2024c}, we do not explicitly compare with observations due to the large uncertainty in stellar-halo mass relations derived observationally.
 Rather, our goal is to explore halo mass effects, which have been shown to be important when comparing simulations.
 As demonstrated in \cite{shreeram2025}, varying halo mass while maintaining the stellar mass distribution has a large impact on surface brightness profiles in Illustris-TNG.
 The five simulations used in this work have different stellar-halo mass relationships, particularly for the NoAGN runs, and thus halo mass bins can be quite useful in exploring differences between simulations in a more robust way.

 Here we see many of the same trends discussed in Section \ref{sec4_1}, with NoAGN runs resulting in higher surface brightness values than those with AGN, and SIMBA predicting higher $S_X$ in the inner CGM than the EAGLE runs.
 We also see differences between simulations decreasing at higher mass bins, similar to the stellar mass stacks.
+This shows that the trends that we find when comparing EAGLE and SIMBA cannot solely be attributed to differences in the halo mass distribution, but rather arise from differences in baryonic physics prescriptions and the presence of massive neighbors.